 A lot of thought, planning and effort goes into each SAMM community stop site.
 There are many factors that affect whether and when SAMM makes a particular stop.
 Among them are the population density and foot traffic, the availability of locally grown foods and farmers’ markets, access to public transportation, local licensing laws and local desire and support for SAMM services.

-If you are interested in seeing SAMM make a community stop in your neighborhood, please be in touch with our SAMM Program Coordinator, Celeste Gingras at [email protected] or with our Program Director, Shawn Menard, at [email protected].
+If you are interested in seeing SAMM make a community stop in your neighborhood, please get in touch with our SAMM Program Coordinator, Celeste Gingras at [email protected]

 Businesses may also contract with SAMM as an employee benefit.
 Many health plans offered by insurers will provide funds to support a SAMM stop and Seacoast Eat Local is glad to provide supportive education services to help employees make the best of this benefit.
-Typically, employers looking to contract with SAMM should have a minimum employee population of 100-150 workers.
-Employers may share a stop with an adjacent business(es) to meet this threshold.
+Typically, employers looking to contract with SAMM should have a minimum employee population of 100 workers but we are open to businesses of any size.
+Employers may share a stop with an adjacent business(es) if there is shared interest.

 SAMM is generously supported by the Harvard Pilgrim Health Care Foundation and the New Hampshire Charitable Foundation.